IsaacElenbaas/RWBG/README.md

 The build system is a bit horrible to embed the images in the binary, but it works and only takes 700s on my laptop with `-O3`.
 `gen_map.py` requires a folder named "Merged Screenshots" with subfolders for each region (in their two-letter names) and screenshots for each room sorted in those.
 These are available [here](https://github.com/LauraHannah44/Rain-World-Images), although not named properly, as well as in the split archive.
 You will also need to set its path to your Rain World installation folder.
 Modded regions are supported if one can provide merged screenshots for them.

-I plan to turn this into a `curl`-able website so that each of your machines doesn't have to have the nearly-500MB binary on it.
 ## Usage
 `main AxB C,D E,F@G,H:IxJ E,F@G,H:IxJ ...`
 Where: